Managing energy use and costs in schools

 As part of the programme, ACES has developed a school energy and carbon reduction checklist to assist schools in evaluating their understanding of energy consumption patterns and identifying improvement areas.
 Using the checklist will help determine what actions may improve energy efficiency.

 The checklist serves as a general overview of the actions that can be taken.
-Specific guidance can be found on the ACES website.

 The ACES team of experts can provide schools with the necessary information and guidance to embark on an energy efficiency journey and offer one-to-one support.